 After you record your first Google Meet video call, you might notice that the resulting video is slightly edited and doesn’t include everything you, as a participant, saw on tiles with the camera feed of you’re colleagues.
-That is why the algorithm behind this feature needs a few minutes to generate the video file after the meeting ends.
-It compiles the final video of the audio and clips of active speakers as well as the presented screens, files or slideshows.
+That is why the algorithm behind this feature needs a few minutes to generate the video recording file after the meeting ends.
+It compiles the recorded video of the audio and clips of active speakers as well as the presented screens, files or slideshows.

 Plus, chat conversations within Google Meet rooms get registered and exported as an SBV file to the drive, alongside MP4 video.
 You can add this file as a subtitle track in your media player software to see the transcript of written discussions.

 What information will the Google Meet meeting record omit then?
 You won’t be able to capture things like:

 - Expressions and gestures of participants when they weren’t speaking,

 - Auto-generated live captions that you turned on in Google Meet during the video call,